ntourne/bitcoin-cli/README.md

 # bitcoin-cli
-A Bitcoin command line tool
+A Bitcoin command line tool to get current price.
+That's all.

 ### How to use it